 - Ensure the target account has sufficient quota to receive the new project.

 - Note that transferred projects may require team members being invited again.

 Transferring account ownership

-Proving you're you
+Proving who you are

 When giving consent to transfer data to another person, you must be logged into Loco as the data owner.
 A simple message sent from our contact form lets us know you're logged in.